CodeYourFuture/GitHomeworkFixErrors/homework.md

 What does it mean to "Commit your changes"?

-Send you code to Github.
+Save the changes you made.

 ## Question 16